ayankumaar/UIAutomation/README.md

 Tool Used: I used INSPECT.EXE to look for the AutomationId of an element and the code looks for that particular Id of an element to find it out.

 Issue: But, in some cases although I have provided the correct AutomationId, the managed code has not been able to find it.
 I have read a couple of blogs where people have talked about issues between managed and un-managed (INSPECT.EXE is written in un-managed) code.
 That issue is yet to be fixed.

+Source Code: To take a look at the source code check the Program.cs file.